Kajkavian: Literary Kajkavian

 During that time, the Kajkavian literary language was the dominant written form in its spoken area along with Latin and German.
 Until Ljudevit Gaj's attempts to modernize the spelling, Kajkavian was written using Hungarian spelling conventions.
-Kajkavian began to lose its status during the Croatian National Revival in mid-19th Century when the leaders of the Illyrian movement opted to use the Shtokavian dialect as the basis for the future South Slavic standard language, the reason being that it had the highest number of speakers.
-Initially, the choice of Shtokavian was accepted even among Slovene intellectuals, but later it fell out of favor.
+Kajkavian began to lose its status during the Croatian National Revival in mid-19th Century when the leaders of the Illyrian movement opted to use the Štokavian dialect as the basis for the future South Slavic standard language, the reason being that it had the highest number of speakers.
+Initially, the choice of Štokavian was accepted even among Slovene intellectuals, but later it fell out of favor.
 The Zagreb linguistic school was opposed to the course that the standardization process took.
-Namely, it had almost completely ignored Kajkavian (and Chakavian) dialects which was contrary to the original vision of Zagreb school.
-With the notable exception of vocabulary influence of Kajkavian on the standard Croatian register (but not the Serbian one), there was very little to no input from other non-Shtokavian dialects.
-Instead, the opposite was done, with some modern-day linguists calling the process of 19th-century standardization an event of "neo-Shtokavian purism" and a "purge of non-Shtokavian elements".
+Namely, it had almost completely ignored Kajkavian (and Čakavian) dialects which was contrary to the original vision of Zagreb school.
+With the notable exception of vocabulary influence of Kajkavian on the standard Croatian register (but not the Serbian one), there was very little to no input from other non-Štokavian dialects.
+Instead, the opposite was done, with some modern-day linguists calling the process of 19th-century standardization an event of "neo-Štokavian purism" and a "purge of non-Štokavian elements".

 Early 20th century witnessed a drastic increase in released Kajkavian literature, although by then it had become part of what was considered Croatian dialectal poetry with no pretense of serving as a standard written form.
 The most notable writers of this period were among others, Antun Gustav Matoš, Miroslav Krleža, Ivan Goran Kovačić, Dragutin Domjanić and Nikola Pavić.

 Kajkavian lexical treasure is being published by the Croatian Academy of Sciences and Arts in Rječnik hrvatskoga kajkavskoga književnoga jezika ("Dictionary of the Croatian Kajkavian Literary Language", 8 volumes, 1999).

 Later, Dario Vid Balog, actor, linguist and writer translated the New Testament in Kajkavian.

 In 2018 is published the Kajkavian translation of Antoine de Saint-Exupéry's The Little Prince (Le Petit Prince) by Kajkavsko spravišče aka Mali kralevič.

-Below are examples of the Lord's Prayer in the Croatian variant of Shtokavian, literary Kajkavian and a Međimurje variant of the Kajkavian dialect.
+Below are examples of the Lord's Prayer in the Croatian variant of Štokavian, literary Kajkavian and a Međimurje variant of the Kajkavian dialect.

-Vocabulary comparison
+Vocabulary comparison table

-What follows is a comparison of some words in Kajkavian, Shtokavian and Slovene along with their English translations.
-Kajkavian is lexically closer to Slovene than to the Croatian Shtokavian dialects, which is considered by some another argument that Kajkavian is a separate language.
-The Kajkavian words are given in their most common orthographic form.
-Shtokavian words are given in their standard Croatian form.
-In cases where the place of accent or stress differs, the syllable with the stress or accent is indicated in bold.
-Words that are the same in all three are not listed.
-Loanwords are also not listed.
+Kajkavian shares similarities in both vocabulary and pronunciation with Slovene and Croatian Štokavian.
+The following is a comparison of some words in Kajkavian, Prekmurje Slovene, Standard Slovene and Standard Croatian (Štokavian), along with their English translations.
+The Kajkavian and Prekmurje Slovene vocabulary is drawn from various regions.